 Patient Safety with HIT

-Goal: Reduce unnecessary patient morbidity and mortality from design flaws with health information technology systems.
+Goal: Reduce unnecessary patient morbidity and mortality through technological innovation and by addressing design flaws with health information technology systems.